ddp2p/DDP2P/README.md

 src/maven
 	contains the configuration code for compiling the project with maven.
-	The source code itself is not in this folder, rathere some UNIX symbolic links are provided which have to be changed to the actual folders in src/java/.
+	The source code itself is not in this folder, rather some UNIX symbolic links are provided which have to be changed to the actual folders in src/java/.
 Likely in Windows one needs to manually copy the corresponding folders from the src/java tree...